-If you want to create a culture that is ready for change, you must practice changing.
-This is basically how you create culture, and it can happen, for example, by trying to find solutions to different challenges.
-In that way you must find change and create it, and that way you practice being ready for change.
+If you want to create a culture that is ready for change, you need to practice changing.
+This is basically how you create culture, and it can be done, for example, by trying to find solutions to different challenges.
+In this way, you have to find changes and create them, and in this way you practice being change-ready.

-You can also work with learning agility.
-The ability to learn is about not accepting the status quo, and here all employees and managers have something they work on and develop within.
-It is also here that leadership development is relevant.
+You can also work on learning agility.
+Learning agility is about not accepting the status quo, and here all employees and managers have something to work on and develop within.
+This is also where leadership development is relevant.

-The basic idea behind this approach is that you develop people to grow the business.
-The hope with the approach is that the whole organization gets used to moving and learns that something better comes out of it.
+The basic idea behind this approach is that you develop people to develop the business.
+The hope of the approach is that the whole organisation gets used to moving and learns that something better comes out of it.

-There are several elements in the process of building a culture of change.
+There are a number of elements in the process of building a culture of change.
 The important thing is that all employees are constantly working on their own development of the competencies that are relevant to the company.
-This can be through job rotation, division of tasks, project participation or something else.
-Maybe you have a lot of small changes going on in your organization, or you need to start with one major change.
-It calls for different development needs.
+This can be through job rotation, task sharing, project participation or other means.
+You may have a lot of small changes going on in your organisation, or you may be embarking on one major change.
+This calls for different development needs.

-Either way, it is by constantly practicing learning new things that employees build readiness for change.
+Either way, it is by practicing continuous learning that employees build change readiness.

 Get started with change management